-Evidence shows that BME communities are under-represented in health research and hence, at Inini we believe in carrying out research to influence the development of adequate interventions for this community group.
-We are working with Dr Mathew Nyashanu who has carried out extensive research on BME communities.
-Some of his work can be viewed here
+Evidence shows that ethnic minorities communities are under-represented in health research and hence, at Inini we believe in carrying out research to influence the development of adequate interventions for this community group.
+We are working with Dr Mathew Nyashanu who has carried out extensive research on ethnic minorities communities.
+Some of his work can be viewed here.

-Through our workshops we provide an in-depth understanding around different issues that may affect the mental health of members of the BME community.
+Through our workshops we provide an in-depth understanding around different issues that may affect the mental health of members of the ethnic minorities community.
 The workshops may be a single workshop, two sessions, six or twelve weeks depending on the topic.
-Our workshops are always evolving as we identify needs of the BME community.
+Our workshops are always evolving as we identify needs of the ethnic minorities community.
 We have workshops aimed at understanding mental health issues, confidence building, and intervention support for young people and parents.

-We run weekly drop-in sessions online and in-person.
+We run weekly drop-in sessions on a Tuesday.
 They provide an informal space for people to connect, learn and grow.
 We have different themes each week which focus on the various issues that people may be facing.
 For example, this can be supporting people with employment, such as creating a CV and navigating employment laws.
 We may look at building confidence, communication skills, or positive psychology.
-You can join us online on Zoom from 1:00 PM to 3:00 PM on https://zoom.us/j/94795282813?pwd=STA0NDRISUlsQnA1Y3RpeFc1RExEQT09.
-You can also come to the ININI community hub at 30 City Arcade, CV1 3HW from 10:00 AM.
+You can come along to the peer-support group in person on a Tuesday from 12:00 PM at The Friends Meeting House, CV1 4AN.

 Music is a universal language that helps people communicate their thoughts and feelings regardless of cultural differences and language barriers.
 Members of the group will be led by experienced instructors to explore different sounds and instruments such as drums and mbira.
 This creates a fun and relaxed atmosphere for members of the group to engage in a therapeutic and creative way.

-Members of the group are supported to develop an understanding of the benefits of engaging in behaviours that promote good well being such as maintaining a good diet and exercise.
+Encourages members of the group to develop a healthier lifestyle.
+Members of the group are supported to develop an understanding of the benefits of engaging in behaviours that promote good well-being such as maintaining a good diet and exercise.
 They are also given skills on how to manage their mental health and stress levels.